Written by David Franzoni

 The next bit of maneuvering brings the case before the Supreme Court with seven of the nine sitting judges being Southern Plantation owners.
 At the behest of Baldwin, John Quincy Adams (portrayed magnificently by Anthony Hopkins) gives a rambling argument before the judges.

 This is an important movie for students to see, even if it is a bit disturbing at times.
 There can be a great deal of discussion generated, both from a human aspect and a legal one.
 I found the scenes depicting the Africans’ capture and transport aboard the ships to be quite disturbing – even more than I remember Roots scenes being when I first saw them.
 This part is told by Sengbe (given the name Joseph Cinque by his captors) in flashback and is quite effective.
-Watching a woman die while giving birth after being captured, then another woman throw herself and the baby overboard while watching the punishment of other slaves left a knot in my stomach, as did the scene of slaves being thrown overboard to drown when the crew realizes it has miscalculated their provisions.
+Watching a woman die while giving birth after being captured, then another woman throws herself and the baby overboard while watching the punishment of other slaves left a knot in my stomach, as did the scene of slaves being thrown overboard to drown when the crew realizes it has miscalculated their provisions.

 The other side of the coin is that the abolitionists are no saints either.
-They are looking at the situation as a way to further their cause, not as thirty nine human beings whose lives are at stake.
+They are looking at the situation as a way to further their cause, not as thirty-nine human beings whose lives are at stake.
 At one point there is a suggestion of martyrdom, although the Africans have no knowledge of what was going on behind the scenes.

-As I mentioned before, the cinematography in just about ever scene is fantastic.
+As I mentioned before, the cinematography in just about every scene is fantastic.
 When the case is won the first time and the Africans celebrate with a bonfire while Baldwin tries to deliver the bad news about it being appealed to the Supreme Court is another great use of shadows and contrasts.

 Steven Spielberg directed and his attention to every detail and camera angle is very apparent in the final product.
 Though it logs in at a long 2 1/2 hours, there is not a single unnecessary scene within.

 All of the actors do a great job.
 Morgan Freeman’s character Joadson was a highlight for me, however.
-During the scenes as they were looking for evidence aboard the slave ship and he was visualizing what the chains and shackles were used for, his face conveyed so much without uttering a word.
+During the scenes, as they were looking for evidence aboard the slave ship and he was visualizing what the chains and shackles were used for, his face conveyed so much without uttering a word.

-I have always maintained that when you’re dealing with Hollywood and history, it’s the job of Hollywood to generate enough interest in it’s historical subject that a viewer will seek out additional information.
+I have always maintained that when you’re dealing with Hollywood and history, it’s the job of Hollywood to generate enough interest in its historical subject that a viewer will seek out additional information.
 This movie definitely piqued that interest for me.
 A wide variety of links about the La Amistad incident can be found at http://www.amistad.org

 The DVD version of this movie contains the usual extras of the theatrical trailer, production notes, and a full cast and crew listing.
 Also present is a documentary on the making of the movie and I think that is also well worth watching.